7 Itineraries for Date Night in Kissimmee and St. Cloud

 Wine Down at Vintage Vino

-Vintage Vino deserves it’s own spot on this list because when I visited it was really hopping on a Wednesday!
-Plus, the atmosphere and events calendar make you feel like you are somewhere in downtown Orlando rather than downtown Kissimmee.
-Celebrating its ten year anniversary this summer, this spot has fun weekly events that make it unique.
+Vintage Vino deserves its own spot on this list because when I visited it was really hopping on a Wednesday!
+Plus, the atmosphere and fun weekly events make you feel like you are somewhere in downtown Orlando rather than downtown Kissimmee.
 Every Wednesday is Craft Beer Night from 5pm-10pm, which the locals refer to as “beer church.”
 Craft beer is $1 off and often people will bring in a bottle of something new or different for everyone to sample.
-On Thursdays they have wine flight night from 5pm-10pm.
-Finally, they occasionally have wine tasting nights.
-While these tastings are very affordable, they are also very popular.
-Follow them on Facebook so you do not miss out!
+On Thursdays, they have wine flight night from 5pm-10pm.

-• Look for fun upcoming events on the Kissimmee Main Street and St. Cloud Main Street Facebook pages.
+Look for fun upcoming events on the Kissimmee Main Street and St. Cloud Main Street Facebook pages.

 All images by Hannah Green unless otherwise noted